BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 I believe that behavior is partly a byproduct of the underlying system, in that a society steeped in suspicion necessitates competition, while a society anchored in trust fosters collaboration.

 In the face of impending climate, ecological, and economic disasters, it has become clear that endless material growth is not a sustainable economic strategy.
-Although it never truly was, the illusion of its feasibility has now been shattered (by the desiring machine itself).
+Although it never truly was, the illusion of its feasibility has now been shattered (by the desire machine itself).
 The supposed stability of the current system is merely a fantasy, yet we continue to operate as though it is viable.
 Much like the people of the late Soviet Union, we persist in acting as if everything is proceeding according to plan, despite the reality of ongoing climate catastrophes and the looming inevitability of more to come.
 Viewed from this perspective, *Capitalist Realism* is not *The End of History* but an indicator of a faltering system teetering on the brink of collapse.